About Bhadrakali Devi

 Overall, the iconography for Goddess Bhadrakali has depicted her powerful, ferocious form as well as her compassionate and benevolent side.

-Legends Associated with Goddess Bhadrakali
+Goddess Bhadrakali Story

 As per one of the tales, once the Asuras were beaten by the Devas, they had to go back to the netherworld.
 Two Asura women went into deep penance and appeased Lord Brahma who granted them a boon that they would be the mother of two powerful sons.
 In some time, the two women gave birth to two boys named Danavendra and Darika.